zharifzubaidi/zharifzubaidi/README.md

 ### Zharif Zubaidi GitHub Profile

-I am an aspiring software engineer who is in a journey to career switching from electrical & control engineer into a full fledged fullstack developer with focus on .NET development.
+I am an aspiring software engineer who is in a journey to career switching from control engineer into a full fledged fullstack developer with focus on .NET development.

 ### GitHub Stats